covanalytics/covdataplot/README.md

 # Main Styles

-This section lays out the primary styles for use when publishing graphics using City of Covington data.
+This section lays out the primary styles for publishing graphics using City of Covington data.

 ## Covington.Basic